libuconf/cni/SPEC.md

 ### Tabulation
 In implementations with the "tabulation" extension, whitespace before and after statements is not significant.
-This means you may have arbitrary whitespace in the following locations:
+This means you may have arbitrary horizontal whitespace in the following locations:
 * In front of a section declaration.
 * In front of a key-(raw)value pair.
 * In front of a comment.